SigNote/SigNote-Specification/README.md

 Members of the U.S. Congress and the Federal Reserve are said to be in talks as of May 2018 about the possibility of a Federal Reserve Blockchain nicknamed "FedCoin" [[1]].
 With the rise of credit cards and subsequently debit cards, the benefits of electronic money transfer are well known and practiced.
 That said, the boundary between money transfer and unit of reserve currency is also well apparent: today, we continue use paper money in daily commerce that is prone to counterfeiting and damage.
 Such paper reserve currency cannot be sent long distances or spent online without the help of third-parties.

-In his seminal paper, *Bitcoin: A Peer-to-Peer Electronic Cash System* [[2]], Satoshi Nakamoto outlines a money transfer network that would *"allow payments to be sent directly from one party to another without going through a financial institution."* As of May 2018, the current implementation of the bitcoin network consumes a great deal of energy by means of requiring computers to calculate cryptographic proofs of all transactions at great cost [[3]].
+In his seminal paper, *Bitcoin: A Peer-to-Peer Electronic Cash System* [[2]], Satoshi Nakamoto outlines a money transfer network that would *"allow payments to be sent directly from one party to another without going through a financial institution."* As of May 2018, the current implementation of the Bitcoin network consumes a great deal of energy by means of requiring computers to calculate cryptographic proofs of all transactions at great cost [[3]].

 ## Problems with Bitcoin and related systems
 ### Economic Problems
-Since BitCoin and related systems are built on the principle of a network of computers calculating cryptographic proofs, such systems suffer from the following problems:
+Since Bitcoin and related systems are built on the principle of a network of computers calculating cryptographic proofs, such systems suffer from the following problems:

 * Proofs require massive commitment from our environment [[3]].
 * Transactions are costly and slow [[4]].